 For vegetarians and Vegans, you can give the vegetarian oyster sauce a try which derives umami flavors from Chinese black mushrooms or the Japanese shiitake mushrooms.
 It’s not as easy to find as regular oyster sauce and quite a bit more pricey.
 Check out your local Chinese and Asian grocery stores!

 Fish Sauce (鱼露)

 Fish Sauce (yú lù, 鱼露) is one on those things that when you smell it from the bottle, you either love it or hate it.
 It’s a bit like anchovies on pizza–if you love it you adore it, and if you hate it you really can’t stand it.
-Fish sauce is an essential ingredient in many Southeast Asian countries (Thailand, Vietnam, and Malaysia, chiefly), and we love using it in our cooking.
+Fish sauce is not in the category of Chinese sauces but rather is an essential ingredient in many Southeast Asian countries (Thailand, Vietnam, and Malaysia, chiefly), and we love using it in our cooking.
 A touch of fish sauce in your eggplant with garlic sauce or Thai basil beef will elevate all flavors present.

 It’s quite salty, so use a light hand, but it’s also very flavorful.
 Some of our favorite recipes on the blog use fish sauce: Thai Basil Shrimp Fried Rice, Pho Vietnamese soup, and Chinese Eggplant with Garlic Sauce.
 Judy likes to add a splash to fried rice, and it does wonders to the flavor!

 The three main types of rice vinegar (mǐ cù, 米醋) used in Chinese cooking are red, white, and black (see black rice vinegar).
 White rice vinegar comes closest in flavor to Western cider vinegar, except it’s slightly milder.
 It adds the perfect vinegar-y zing to the sauce in Cold Noodles with Shredded Chicken.